For Sirte wounded, frontline triage comes in a mosque

 As combatants traded fire around Sirte on Monday morning, a rebel soldier was brought into the mosque semi-conscious after falling out of a pickup truck as he rushed to the front.

-Stretched out on a gurney, he looked around at the clean white and peach colored walls, decorated with texts from the Koran, as dozens of fighters and medical staff prepared for midday prayers.
+Stretched out on a gurney, he looked around at the clean white and peach coloured walls, decorated with texts from the Koran, as dozens of fighters and medical staff prepared for midday prayers.

 "The patients all have a reaction," said Mohamad Al Mubarak, 22, a medical school student who volunteered as a nurse at the hospital.
 "They are consoled ... they feel calmer being here in the mosque," he added.

-For the medical volunteers at the triage center, the job as a frontline medic also brings risk.
+For the medical volunteers at the triage centre, the job as a frontline medic also brings risk.

 Pader Al Dinari, a third year dental student has been a volunteer since February, and was shot through the shoulder while working with an ambulance crew in the battle for Benghazi, in eastern Libya, in March.